-Shortly after 4:00 pm, an impatient Lee ordered James Longstreet's and A. P. Hill's divisions forward in the direction of Willis Church.
-The Southerners routed George McCall's Pennsylvania Reserve division and captured McCall.
-Disparate Union counterattacks resulted in fierce hand-to-hand fighting but somehow managed to seal the breach.
-When the sun set over Glendale, the Yankees still held their line of retreat along the Willis Church Road.
-In the darkness, the Army of the Potomac made its way to Malvern Hill.
+Shortly after 4:00 p.m., an impatient Lee ordered Longstreet's and Hill's divisions forward along the Long Bridge Road in the direction of Willis Church.
+The Southerners routed Brig.
+Gen. George McCall's Pennsylvania Reserve division, with the 47th Virginia Infantry capturing McCall himself.
+Longstreet and Hill fed in their brigades piecemeal, never mounting a coordinated assault.
+Disparate Union counterattacks by the III Corps divisions of Brig.
+Gens.
+Joseph Hooker and Phillip Kearny near the Frayser farm resulted in fierce hand-to-hand fighting and somehow managed to seal the breach, saving the Union line of retreat along the Willis Church Road.
+To the south, Holmes’ advance was slowed by Union artillery and navy gunboats on the James, while Magruder’s division spent the afternoon marching and supported no one.
+As the sun set over Glendale, the Army of the Potomac made its way to Malvern Hill.

 Lee had lost his best chance to end the Union army's retreat.
 His army lost 3,600 men trying to take the crossroads and the Federals had lost around the same number men defending it.
 Longstreet and Hill fought the Yankees by themselves.
 "Could the other commands have cooperated in this action, the result would have proved most disastrous to the enemy," Lee wrote in his report of the battle.